PRAJAPATI-VIKAS/PRAJAPATI-VIKAS/README.md

 - 👋 Hi, I’m @PRAJAPATI-VIKAS
-- 👀 I’m interested in Android development
+- 👀 I’m interested in Mobile App Development
-- 🌱 I’m currently learning Android Development And CPA Marketing
+- 🌱 I’m currently learning Blockchain Development

 <!---
 PRAJAPATI-VIKAS/PRAJAPATI-VIKAS is a ✨ ANDROID DEVELOPER  ✨ repository because its `README.md` (this file) appears on your GitHub profile.